Skip to main content

 • Two-way QuickBooks sync.
 Customers, invoices, and payments stay in sync between Projul and QuickBooks.
 No double entry

-• no per-user fees.
-Projul doesn’t charge per user, so your entire team gets access.
+• No per-user fees.
+Projul does not charge per user, so your entire team gets access.
 Most accounting tools charge per user, which limits adoption

 • Your accountant stays happy.
 They keep working in QuickBooks, the tool they know.
-You stop trying to force QuickBooks to do things it wasn’t built for
+You stop trying to force QuickBooks to do things it was not built for

 Where this approach has limitations:

-• You’re running two systems instead of one (though the sync minimizes the friction)
+• You are running two systems instead of one (though the sync minimizes the friction)

 • Advanced construction accounting features like multi-entity consolidation, certified payroll, and equipment costing still require a more specialized accounting platform